Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Buy shares of a Swiss ETF with Swiss Brokers

 The other ones are relatively comparable.
 Migros Bank is quite expensive for operations up to 25’000 CHF.
 After this, it is becoming relatively okay.
-And PostFinance is not bad for small operations but pretty bad for large operations.
-It is also worth mentioning that Yuh is bad for large operations since it has no maximum.
+PostFinance is not bad for small operations but pretty bad for large operations.
+It is also worth mentioning that Yuh and Neon are bad for large operations since they have no maximum.

 Buy shares of European ETFs with a Swiss broker